 Case in point; Why do some believe the changes taking place on our planet are inherently bad?
 From 4 billion years of evolution for some reason, there are those who are convinced right now is the worse time ever in the history of Planet Earth.
 Don’t get me wrong, I believe and have stated many times in many different ways, humans are the most destructive life force on this planet.
 I get it.
 But who made humans “Supreme Leaders?”
 Oh yeah, humans did.

 That being said, we drive a climate change dagger made out of coal into the minds of citizens and all I can think of is, why would anyone remotely believe the climate should not or will never change?
 To be clear, I want to enjoy all the natural beauty and wonders of this planet for as long as I can.
 I am right there with Edward Abbey on that.
 I will also continue to promote what is right and good for nature as well.
 But, is this selfish of me?
 Of course, it is.
 It is 150% driven by pure, unambiguous, selfishness.
 And so it is for anyone who has a similar mindset.
 Which I believe is why we as humans see something like climate change as a bad thing.
 We are selfish and simply do not like change if it is the change we don’t agree with.
-Most all founded upon righteous indignation.
+Most are all founded upon righteous indignation.

-Here’s a thought, maybe instead of finding all the reasons to hate all the changes that are happening and have happened since the dawn of time, maybe after we talk with our neighbor about the differences between the Robin’s egg and Wren’s egg, we go for a walk in the woods.
+Here’s a thought, maybe instead of finding all the reasons to hate all the changes that are happening and have happened since the dawn of time, maybe after we talk with our neighbor about the differences between the Robin’s egg and Wren’s egg, or we go for a walk in the woods.
 Maybe visit a local body of water and listen to the birds.
 Even set in the shade in your backyard with a favorite beverage and feel the air on your skin.
 Or we could scream and yell at our neighbors about how they are destroying every living thing on the planet by driving their non-battery-powered vehicles.
 Because we all know battery manufacturing and the subsequent disposal is as clean as the driven snow.
 The choice is still available, but I am positive one will have a much more relaxing outcome to it.

 The path that seems to work best for me is one of gratitude.
 And no, it is not always easy.
 I have stated on more than a few occasions the value I place on humility.
-Humility may the single most important human trait.
+Humility may be the single most important human trait.
 When presented it will make kings out of the most meager of men regardless of any circumstance.

 I feel fortunate to know (if ever so slightly) the abundant feeling of gratitude.
 To have experienced hardships as well as success.
 To have seen what I have seen, to have done the things I have done, and to still be here today attempting to write words expressing it.
 I have made many mistakes throughout my life.
 When confronted with these mistakes I have always tried to admit to them quickly and accept the consequences.
 Even then, I know there are those who continue to hold a personal grudge.
 That is well within their right.
-It is the proverbial fly in their ointment not mine, Again, how does that continually benefit them?
+It is the proverbial fly in their ointment, not mine.
+Again, how does that continually benefit them?
 Selfishness, it’s a powerful thing.

 I have no doubt that I could live a second lifetime beginning today and still not see all the beauty still available.
 I would not even scratch the surface of experiences that could be had on this one planet, possibly even in just a small region of this planet.
 How could I come to realize this and not be humbled in the presence of nature?
 How could I know these things in my soul and not live a life that expresses gratitude the majority of the time?
 I simply could not.
 And should not.
 For doing so would be the greatest injustice.